bobmagicii/bhd/README.md

 This is done via:

 * `rsync -azq --delete` meaning quietly archive, compress the network, and delete files in the destination that have been removed from the source.
+On a snapshot that means nothing but on a living backup it means it is kept in sync with the source.

 ## Repositories